krjadhav/pytorch-mini/README.md

 Autograd tracks operations performed on tensors and builds a computational graph dynamically to be able to compute [gradients](#gradient).
 A topological graph is created in the function `Tensor.backward()` and the graph is traversed in reverse order to compute the [gradient](#gradient).

 ### Optimizers
 There are several optimization techniques that researchers have come up with.
-SGD is the most basic one and there are others variations like Adam, Adagrad, RMSprop, etc. Broadly, they use different heuristics to adjust [parameters](#parameters)quickly and avoid getting stuck in a poor local minima.
-I've implemented SGD here but think it would be nice to add some way to auto adjust the learning rate.
+[SGD](#sgd) is the most basic one and there are others variations like Adam, Adagrad, RMSprop, etc. Broadly, they use different heuristics to adjust [parameters](#parameters)quickly and avoid getting stuck in a poor local minima.
+I've implemented a simple [SGD](#sgd) in [minitorch/optim.py](minitorch/optim.py).
+It would be nice to add some way to auto adjust the learning rate.

+Similar to optimizers, there are several loss functions.
+I didn't quite understand the difference between loss, error and accuracy.
+They seemed like different ways of telling how close the prediction is to the ground truth.
+The numbers humans use to measure model performance aren’t helpful enough for the model itself.
+If at every step, the model is still 90% accurate, it’s stuck because it has no way of knowing which direction to adjust [parameters](#parameters).
+So the feedback it receives needs to be continuous and differentiable that it can be minimized.
+This can't be done on discrete values like accuracy or error.

+I've implemented [Cross Entropy Loss](#cross-entropy-loss) in [minitorch/loss.py](minitorch/loss.py) which compares a model’s predictions against the actual class using logarithmic scaling.
+It assigns a high penalty for confident and wrong predictions, a moderate penalty for unconfident wrong predictions, and a low penalty for confident and correct predictions.

 ## Neural Network API
 (WIP) The scalar version is available in [nn_scalar.py](minitorch/deprecated/nn_scalar.py).
 I'm hoping to implement the `nn` and `nn.optim` modules such as: `nn.Sequential`, `nn.Linear`, `nn.ReLU`, `nn.CrossEntropyLoss` and `nn.SGD` here.